Content

 Fast-forward to today, Google launched promising developments to its Speculation Rules API, allowing for a more sophisticated approach to full prerendering and unlocking truly seamless web browsing.

-What Is Speculation Rules API By Google?
+What is Speculation Rules API by Google?

 The Speculation Rules API is a JSON-defined API developed by Google to enhance the performance of web page loading through speculative loading strategies.